Sure, six-pack abs are nice. But abdominal strength means much more than sporting Adonis-like abs.

 Your abs are the center from which your joints activate.
 When your abs successfully stabilize your trunk for long periods of time, you minimize wasteful movement from your arms, legs and hips.
 Perseverant abs keep you efficient and in peak condition through grueling events.

-5. Better Balance
+5. Creates Better Balance

-Balance isn't just about standing on one leg and walking a tightrope.
+Keep in mind, balance isn't just about standing on one leg and walking a tightrope.
 Balance comes into play every day — whether you're walking on an uneven surface, riding on a bumpy road or catching yourself when taking a misstep off a curb.

 Strong, resilient abdominals make such activities more pleasant, and potentially less disastrous.
 You can prevent falls or, if you do go down, be less likely to get seriously injured.
 For older adults who may have difficulty stabilizing themselves as they walk and perform everyday tasks, a strong core can help them reduce the risk of falls and serious injuries.